-7.4.1 Following a study into demand responsive transport (DRT) within West Berkshire, we now have a better understanding of the resources required, including the technology available, and the level of service that we should be providing.
-The first two areas listed below were the subject of unsuccessful bids to the Rural Mobility

-Fund, however funding has been allocated by the DfT to enable some of these routes.
+- 7.4.1 Following a study into demand responsive transport (DRT) within West Berkshire, we now have a better understanding of the resources required, including the technology available, and the level of service that we should be providing.
+We were unsuccessful in our bids to the Rural Mobility Fund, however funding has been allocated by the DfT to enable some of these routes.
+We have successfully completed a tender for the Liftango app, and we are aiming to roll out our first new DRT for 20 years before the end of 2023. - 7.4.2 The areas we are looking at include:

-- 7.4.2 The areas we are looking at include: - A. North East: This includes the villages of Aldworth, Ashampstead, Bradfield, Bucklebury, Englefield, Frilsham, Hampstead Norreys, Stanford Dingley, Tidmarsh, Woolhampton and Yattendon.
-Many of these villages have no bus service. - B. South East: This includes the villages of Aldermaston, Beech Hill, Padworth, Stratfield Mortimer and Sulhamstead.
-Current bus services in this area (where they exist) are not suitable for many journey purposes. - C. North West: Conversion of existing services 5 and 5a to villages including Brightwalton, Chaddleworth, Leckhampstead and Peasemore would allow for wider coverage, to include Farnborough, Fawley, and Winterbourne which currently have no bus service, as well as provide more journey options than currently exist.
-Ideally, a Saturday service can also be added.
-Funding has been allocated by the DfT to enable this. - D. North East / Oxfordshire border: serving those North East villages north of the M4 motorway (Aldworth, Ashampstead, Hampstead Norreys, Lower Basildon, Streatley, Tidmarsh, Upper Basildon and Yattendon), this service would be most beneficial if a turning circle is provided in Pangbourne.
+- A. North West: This will be our first scheme.
+It will convert services 5, 5a and 5c to villages including Brightwalton, Chaddleworth, Leckhampstead and Peasemore, allowing for wider coverage, to include Farnborough, Fawley, and Winterbourne which currently have no bus service, as well as provide more journey options than currently exist.
+Ideally, a Saturday service can also be added in due course. - B. North East: Once experience has been gained, we will introduce this scheme.
+It will cover the area bounded by the B4009 to the west and A4 to the south.
+It will include the villages of Aldworth, Ashampstead, Bradfield, Bucklebury, Englefield, Frilsham, Hampstead Norreys, Lower Basildon, Stanford Dingley, Streatley, Tidmarsh, Upper Basildon, Woolhampton and Yattendon.
+Many of these villages have no bus service.
+This service will be most beneficial with a bus turning circle in Pangbourne.
 The existing 143 could then focus its resource on the main Pangbourne to Reading corridor, with DRT used to link in with this, and increase the journey opportunities.
-Funding has been allocated by the DfT to enable this. - E. West: Operating between Lambourn and Hungerford, this includes the villages of Eastbury, East Garston, Great Shefford, Hungerford Newtown, Lambourn Woodlands, Shefford Woodlands, Wickham, Weston and Woodlands St Mary, replacing a service that last operated in 2016.
+This service is also covered by DfT funding.
+It may enable us to improve the existing 41 service. - C. South East: This includes the villages of Aldermaston, Beech Hill, Padworth, Stratfield Mortimer and Sulhamstead.
+Current bus services in this area (where they exist) do not provide all direct links that residents would like to make.
+It should enable us to improve the existing 44 service. - D. West: Operating between Lambourn and Hungerford, this includes the villages of Eastbury, East Garston, Great Shefford, Hungerford Newtown, Lambourn Woodlands, Shefford Woodlands, Wickham, Weston and Woodlands St Mary, replacing a service that last operated in 2016.
+It may also be able to provide a more appropriate off-peak service between Hungerford, Inkpen, Kintbury and Newbury.